ejeliot/turtle/README.md

 ## Config Format

-Turtle gets many default settings from a config file.
-When running Turtle commands you specify the path to the config file you want to use.
-Here's an example config:
+Turtle gets settings from a config file.
+The config file uses the ini file format and can be supplied in one of 3 ways:

+1. Modifying the default (turtle.conf) that is supplied with the distribution.
+2. Setting the config path in an environment variable called TURTLE_CONFIG.
+3. Specifying as a command line parameter `--config=<path to config file>`.

 ```ini
 [mysql]